Cheratussin AC Side Effects

 Generic Name: codeine / guaifenesin

-Note: This page contains information about the side effects of codeine / guaifenesin.
-Some of the dosage forms included on this document may not apply to the brand name Cheratussin AC.
+Note: This document contains side effect information about codeine / guaifenesin.
+Some of the dosage forms listed on this page may not apply to the brand name Cheratussin AC.

 For the Consumer

 Applies to codeine / guaifenesin: oral liquid, oral solution, oral syrup

 WarningFor all patients taking this drug:

 - This drug has an opioid drug in it.
 Opioid drugs can put you at risk for addiction, abuse, and misuse.
 Misuse or abuse of this drug can lead to overdose and death.
 If you have questions, talk with your doctor.

 - This drug has an opioid drug in it.
 The use of opioid drugs along with a benzodiazepine drug or other drugs that may make you drowsy or slow your actions has led to very bad side effects.
 Side effects that have happened include slowed or trouble breathing and deaths.
 Benzodiazepine drugs include drugs like alprazolam, diazepam, and lorazepam.
 Benzodiazepine drugs are used to treat many health problems like anxiety, trouble sleeping, or seizures.
 Talk with the doctor.

 - Many drugs interact with this drug and can raise the chance of side effects like deadly breathing problems.
 Talk with your doctor and pharmacist to make sure it is safe to use this drug with all of your drugs.

 - Avoid alcohol or other drugs and natural products that slow your actions.